 option description ignoreto- unicodecmap (Boolean) If true, a ToUnicode CMap for the font is ignored.
 Default: false override (Boolean; only reasonable together with the glyphlist or glyphrule option) If true, the glyphmapping rule is applied before the standard (builtin) glyph name mappings (i.e. the new mappings have priority over the builtin ones), otherwise the rule is applied after the builtin mappings.
-Default: true remove (Boolean) If true, all text which uses the specified font name(s) and/or font type(s) is removed from the retrieved text. tounicode- cmap (String) Name of a ToUnicode CMap resource to be applied to the font; it will have higher priority than an embedded ToUnicode CMap or encoding entry.
-1 Encodina nam e accordina to Section 10.1 r.
-"Encodina Names", page 16 r
+Default: true remove (Boolean) If true, all text which uses the specified font name(s) and/or font type(s) is removed from the retrieved text.

-Encoding name according to Section 10.1.5, "Encoding Names", page 165 opaque A pointer to some user data that might be associated with the input PDF document.
-This pointer is passed as the first parameter of the callback functions, and can be used in any way.
-TET will not use the opaque pointer in any other way.
+1. Encoding name according to Section 10.1.5, "Encoding Names", page 165 opaque Pointer to some user data that might be associated with the input PDF document.
+This pointer is passed as the first parameter to the callback functions and can be used in any way.
+TET does not use the opaque pointer.